melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 trawl) from 2003 - 2005 along the coast of California.
 Surveys were conducted onboard chartered commercial vessels and NOAA research vessels.

-Even though samples were collected via multiple gear types, they were combined for use in the assessment.
+Even though samples were collected via multiple gear types, the the majority were collected using commercial hook-and-line hear, and data from all gears were combined for use in the assessment.

 **Available Data**